Henryshsieh/hello-world/README.md

 # hello-world
 This is my first GitHub repository.

 Hello GitHub, I'm Henry.
-I've acuqired some basic skills of python and c, and I can create simple webpages with html and css.
+I've acquired some basic skills in python and c, and am able to create simple webpages with html and css.